-- Access to a programme of cultural events and activities organised by the FCDO and the Chevening Secretariat.
+- Access to a program of cultural events and activities organised by the FCDO and the Chevening Secretariat.

-- Applicant must demonstrate the potential to rise to positions of leadership and influence.
+- Demonstrate the potential to rise to positions of leadership and influence.

 - Demonstrate that you possess the personal, intellectual, and interpersonal attributes reflecting this potential.

-- Be a citizen of the above-listed countries.
+- Be a citizen of one of the eligible countries.

 - Return to your country of citizenship at the end of the period of the fellowship.